BenBrewster/BenBrewster.github.io/Projects.md

 # // PROJECTS.

 Here's a selection of the projects i've worked on!
+Click on the headings for more detail about each project.

 ## [_MULTI AGENCY RESPONSES TO HUMAN TRAFFICKING AND MODERN SLAVERY_](phd).